-In evolutionary terms, Plains-wanderers are one of a kind.
-There’s no bird like it in the world.
+In evolutionary terms, the Plains-wanderer is one of a kind.
+It is the sole member of the family Pedionomidae and there is no bird like it in the world.

 Plains-wanderers are beautiful birds.
-They are mostly brown or buff in colour with white and blackish markings over the body including spots and streaks on the head and neck.
+They are mostly brown or buff in colour with white and blackish markings over the body, including spots and streaks on the head and neck.
+The female has a distinctive black and white speckled collar and rufous-red bib on her chest.

-Once seen from Victoria to Queensland, the Plains-wanderer has undergone a dramatic decline in the last decade.
+Once seen from South Australia into Victoria and up to Queensland, the Plains-wanderer has undergone a dramatic decline in the last decade.
 It is critically endangered and under imminent threat of extinction.

 The major threats

 The major threat to the survival of the Plains-wanderer is the loss of sparse native grasslands and the condition of the grassland habitat that remains.
 They like it just right.
-If the grass cover becomes too thick or too sparse they abandon the site.
+If the grass cover becomes too thick or too sparse, they abandon the site.
+Foxes and feral cats also create predation pressure.

 The plan for fighting extinction

-A purpose-built breeding aviary opened at Werribee Open Range Zoo in 2017, with Plains-wanderer chicks being born soon after.
-These chicks are part of this relatively new breeding program that will aim to help preserve the species' genetic diversity and repopulate wild numbers if required.
+A purpose-built breeding aviary was opened at Werribee Open Range Zoo in 2017, with Plains-wanderer chicks being born soon after.
+This conservation breeding program is helping to preserve the species' genetic diversity, provide insurance against extinction, and providing birds to boost wild populations through reintroductions.

 How you can help

-- Raise community awareness and support for the Plains-wanderers.
+- Raise community awareness and support for the Plains-wanderers and its grassland habitat.

 - Visit our zoos to support our work to fight extinction.